Manuscript Submission Instructions

-The manuscript text should be uploaded as an individual file in MS Word, with black text, no colors or links.
-The entire text file should be double spaced, including the abstract, text, references, and figure captions, and include page numbers.
 A title page, listing the authors and their affiliations should come first followed by the abstract and text.
 Headings and subheadings should not be numbered.
 Please add line numbering.
 The reference list should come after the manuscript text.
 For reference formatting style, please see below.
 The Figure Captions belong at the end of the text file, not with the figures.

 In the text, first-order headings are formatted in BOLD CAPITALS CENTERED; second-order headings are formatted in Italic Capitals and Lower-Case Letters Centered; third-order headings are formatted in Bold Roman Capitals and Lower-Case Letters, at beginning of indented paragraph, followed by a period and three hyphens.
 In the text the word figure is capitalized and spelled out, e.g., Figure 1; it is capitalized and abbreviated when used parenthetically, e.g., (Fig. 1).

 Citations in the text should be listed with author name and date, (e.g., Lester 2010).
 Multiple citations should list the earliest papers first (e.g., Lester 2010; Anderson 2011).

 Please use present tense where relevant.
 For example:

 - correct: Calcium concentrations are low in all samples, the highest occurrs in the xx Formation...

 - incorrect: Calcium concentrations were low in all samples, the highest occurred in the xx Formation...